hapax/hapax.github.io/assets/teaching.md

 3. Consider a point on the rolling layer with *fixed* $\xi=x - vt$.
    Prove that this moves to the right with speed $v$ as time evolves.
-   This is just what we expect for the rolling layer!
-   A profile which simply shifts over time is called a *wave*.
+   This is the mathematical definition of a *wave*: a profile which, over time, translates without changing.

-4. The chute dumps a small column of gangue, height $C(t)$, onto the top of the pile at each moment of time.
+4. The chute dumps a small column of gangue, height $C(t)$, onto the top of the pile at time $t$.
 	Note that, unlike the formation of the stable pile in Problem 1, we will now let the height depend on time.
 	If the column splits evenly into two cascades down either side of